viniciuscodc/InAndOut/README.md

 dotnet ef database update
 ```

-# Running
 To run the application a .net runtime must be installed, it's available for all platforms.
-It can be run using visual studio or via CLI in the extracted folder:
+It can be run using visual studio or via CLI in the root folder:

 ```
 dotnet run